tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is DynamoDB?
 A: A key-value database that scales horizontally.

 - Q: Which items are you charged for when using RDS?
 Answer: Outbound data transfer and multi-AZ.

+- Q: A financial services firm wants to build a real-time analytics platform where data can be streamed and analyzed on the fly.
+They are looking to use Apache Kafka for this, but they want to avoid the overhead of managing the Kafka infrastructure.
+Which AWS service would be the best fit for this requirement?
+A: Amazon MSK (Managed Streaming Service for Kafka).
+Unlike Kinesis, MSK does not leverage Kafka.

 ## Management and Governance